techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 A wrapper around a FMOD sound, created when you load audio files with `ThemeApi.IO` methods.
 It is designed to be backwards compatible with `UnityEngine.AudioClip`.

 It is important to note that once a sound is loaded into memory, it stays in memory until you call `Release`.
-Failure to release unused sounds may cause TECHMANIA to run out of memory and crash.
+Failure to release unused sounds, especially those loaded from files, may cause TECHMANIA to run out of memory and crash.

 ```
 int channels